-In this guide, we'll review the best betting sites to wager on the actors, directors, and artists who will take home statues.
+In this Oscars betting sites guide, we'll review the online sportsbooks that allow you to wager on the actors, directors, and artists who will take home statues, as well as top markets and trends to track.

-We determined the best Oscars betting sites by narrowing down our list of top sportsbooks in those seven states.
+We rated sportsbooks by narrowing down our list of top betting options in those seven states.

-Oscars are awarded to directors, producers, composers, editors, writers, costume, makeup, hairstyling, and design, but the three most coveted Academy Award titles are: Actor in a Leading Role (Best Actor), Actress in a Leading Role (Best Actress), and Best Picture.
+Oscars are awarded to directors, producers, composers, editors, writers, costume, makeup, hairstyling, and design, but the three most coveted Academy Award titles are Best Actor in a Leading Role (Best Actor), Best Actress in a Leading Role (Best Actress), and Best Picture.

 Here are the 5 key betting markets that you can bet on ahead of the Oscars:

-Betting on which film will land the biggest Oscar of them all is the biggest event at the Academy Awards.
-This market can swing any which way, and three recent awards have been won by the second favorite on the night (Moonlight, The Shape of Water, Green Book).
+Betting on which film will land the biggest Oscar is the biggest event at the Academy Awards.
+This market can swing any which way.
+The second favorite won three recent awards on the night (Moonlight, The Shape of Water, Green Book).

-The Best Actor award goes to an actor in a leading role, with the Best Actor odds showing a strong preference for actors who played a real person, rather than a fictional character.
-Most recently, Cillian Murphy won Best Actor for his portrayal of J. Robert Oppenheimer, who oversaw the Manhattan Project during World War II.
+The Best Actor award goes to an actor in a leading role, with the odds showing a strong preference for actors who played a real person rather than a fictional character.
+Most recently, Cillian Murphy won Best Actor for portraying J. Robert Oppenheimer, who oversaw the Manhattan Project during World War II.

 Like Best Actor, Best Actress is for a leading role, and the betting often becomes most clear after the Screen Actor's Guild Awards.
 In the past 10 years, seven actresses have won Outstanding Performance by a Female Actor in a Leading Role and the Best Actress Oscar in the same year.
 The most recent was Michelle Yeoh for Everything Everywhere All at Once in 2022.

-Odds on this Academy Award are popular because so many well-known music artists are in typically in the running.
-Recently, Billie Eilish, H.E.R., Elton John, Lady Gaga, Sam Smith, John Legend, and Adele have been among the winners.
+Odds on this Academy Award are popular because so many well-known music artists are typically in the running.
+Billie Eilish, H.E.R., Elton John, Lady Gaga, Sam Smith, John Legend, and Adele have been among the winners recently.

 Betting on the Oscars is tricky.
-It's not like betting on sports because the winners are determined by subjective voting by the Academy of Motion Picture Arts and Sciences.
+It's not like betting on sports because the Academy of Motion Picture Arts and Sciences determines the winners by subjective voting.

-The Critics Choice Awards have proven most predictable, their winners of Best Actor, Best Actress, Best Director and Best Picture going on to win the Oscar about 60% of the time between 2000-2021.
+The Critics Choice Awards have proven most predictable.
+Their winners of Best Actor, Best Actress, Best Director, and Best Picture went on to win the Oscar about 60% of the time between 2000 and 2021.

-The next tip to consider when betting on the Academy Awards is to follow social issues, and other Oscars trends.
+The next tip to consider when betting on the Academy Awards is to follow social issues and other Oscar trends.

 For example, 14 Best Actor winners since 2000 won the Oscar for portraying real historical figures, like J. Robert Oppenheimer, Winston Churchill, and Abraham Lincoln.
-This has been a good system for betting for both Best Actor and Best Actress, though there was a lull in historical Oscar-winning roles for the later from 2011-2019.
+This has been a good system for betting for both Best Actor and Best Actress, though there was a lull in historical Oscar-winning roles for the latter from 2011 to 2019.

-In 2016, #Oscarssowhite, or Oscars Whitewash was a movement protesting against the lack of Oscar nominees of color.
-The Academy stressed it would address this, and there were non-white nominations the following year in 2017.
-Moonlight, an independently-made film about a young black man, won Best Picture that year.
+In 2016, #Oscarssowhite, or Oscars Whitewash, was a movement protesting the lack of Oscar nominees of color.
+The Academy stressed that it would address this, and there were non-white nominations the following year (2017).
+Moonlight, an independent film about a young black man, won Best Picture that year.

-Since that first dinner on May 16, 1929, where a 15-minute ceremony handed out 15 statuettes, it has grown into a 3.5-hour production, televised live to 225 countries.
-More than 3,000 Oscars have been awarded all time.
+Since that first dinner on May 16, 1929, when a 15-minute ceremony handed out 15 statuettes, the Oscars have grown into a 3.5-hour production televised live to 225 countries.
+More than 3,000 Oscars have been awarded.

 Here are the most recent big winners at the Academy Awards: